10 DIY Bookkeeping Mistakes That Cost Small Businesses Money

 • Separate business and personal accounts

-• Hire a bookkeeper once transactions grow
+• request a quote once transactions grow

 • Review monthly financial reports